sonic-net/SONiC/doc/database/multi_database_instances.md

  self.appdb.connect(self.appdb.APPL_DB)
 ```

 The new design is similar to what we did for C++.
-We introduce a new class SonicDBConfig hich is used to read database\_config.json file and store the database configuration information.
+We introduce a new class SonicDBConfig which is used to read database\_config.json file and store the database configuration information.

 Then we modify the existing class SonicV2Connector, we use SonicDBConfig to get the database inforamtion in SonicV2Connector before we connect the redis instances.